 How to enter: Scouts submit the completed VFW Scouting Scholarship form, resume of high school activities, scouting record, community service record and letters of recommendation to a local VFW Post no later than March 1st.

-Deadline: Submit nomination to a local VFW Post by March 1st.
+Deadline: Submit nomination to a local VFW Post

 Eligibility and Rules and Entry Form are available under Attachments below